MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 ## Collaborate for success

 An architect should take advantage of the expertise of the cloud provider or implementation partner.
-Most  providers want your workload's success on their platform and often provide services such as architecture design review sessions or consultative sessions with their cloud solution architects.
+Most  providers want your workload's success on their platform, and they often provide services such as architecture design review sessions or consultative sessions with their cloud solution architects.
 Seek opportunities for review and assistance within your vendor relationships.

 ## Be methodical in your design approach